 Winding through the mountains on the back of bikes with waterfalls cascading over the roads and rain so heavy it hurt to open your eyes, it was an exhilarating ride that we'll never forget.

-During our Sapa homestay, Sapa hiking and activities
+During our Sapa homestay, Sapa trekking and activities

 This is not a commercialised homestay and is not on any booking sites, so you won't find set schedules or even a set fee, but this is what makes it one of the best and most authentic experiences you can have in Sapa.

-The family can essentially arrange anything that you may be interested in, such as hiking in the Sapa Valley, seeing and helping out with their daily tasks or telling you all about the area and their lives there.
+The family can essentially arrange anything that you may be interested in, such as trekking in the Sapa Valley, seeing and helping out with their daily tasks or telling you all about the area and their lives there.
 Just let the family know what interests you.

 Cost of this Sapa Valley homestay

-How to make a reservation at Song Sapa Valley Homestay
+How to make a reservation at Ger's Sapa Valley Homestay & Trekking

-This homestay is known as Song Sapa Valley Homestay.
+This homestay is known as Ger's Sapa Valley Homestay & Trekking.

-You can find the phone number to call for reservations on their Facebook page.
+You can find information on how to make a reservations on Ger's Facebook page.